 The following best practice recommendations are designed to help you create the best passkey experience for your users when using Authsignal’s Web SDK.
-If you are using the pre-built UI, these are implemented for you.

 Increasing passkey adoption